cytoscape/ipycytoscape/docs/source/contributing.rst

 Code Improvements
 -----------------

-All development for this library happens on Github at `mpl_interactions <https://github.com/quantstack/ipycytoscape>`_.
+All development for this library happens on Github at `ipycytoscape <https://github.com/quantstack/ipycytoscape>`_.

 Seeing your changes
 ^^^^^^^^^^^^^^^^^^^